Tsimbla

-Asgede Tsimbla (ፅምብላ) is a woreda in Tigray Region, Ethiopia.
-Part of the Semien Mi'irabawi Zone, Asgede Tsimbla is bordered along the south by the Tekeze River which separates the woreda on the south from Tselemti and to the west by the Mi'irabawi Zone, then on the northwest by Tahtay Adyabo, on the north by La'ilay Adiyabo, on the northeast by Tahtay Koraro, and on the east by Medebay Zana.
-The administrative center of this woreda is Inda Aba Guna; other towns in Asgede Tsimbla include Kisad Gaba, May Hansse, Adi Gebru, Dedebit, Idaga Hibret, Adi Mehameday, Hitsats, and Debre Abai.
+Tsimbla (ፅምብላ) is a woreda in Tigray Region, Ethiopia.
+Part of the Semien Mi'irabawi Zone, Tsimbla is bordered along the south by the Tekeze River which separates the woreda on the south from Tselemti and to the west by the Asgede, then on the northwest by Tahtay Adyabo, on the north by La'ilay Adiyabo, on the northeast by Tahtay Koraro, and on the east by Medebay Zana.
+The administrative center of this woreda is in Inda Aba Guna, a separate town; other towns in Tsimbla include Adi Gebru and Debre Abai.

 Overview

 Landmarks include the monastery of Debre Abai, which was founded by Saint Samuel of Waldebba.

 Located in this woreda is Dedebit, where the Tigrayan People's Liberation Front established their first military base in February 1975.

-Asgede Tsimbla, was selected by the Ministry of Agriculture and Rural Development in 2004 as an area for voluntary resettlement for farmers from overpopulated areas.
-Along with Tsegede, which was the other woreda selected in Tigray that year, Asgede Tsimbla received that year a total of 24,000 heads of households and 96,000 total family members.
+Tsimbla, was selected by the Ministry of Agriculture and Rural Development in 2004 as an area for voluntary resettlement for farmers from overpopulated areas.
+Along with Tsegede, which was the other woreda selected in Tigray that year, Tsimbla received that year a total of 24,000 heads of households and 96,000 total family members.